 Taking it around and around, Team Ninja’s latest achievement was undoubtedly a success.

-While it does not bring any major changes compared to the first episode and it slightly improves small details, but it is still a first-class action RPG with refined gameplay, hilarious audiovisual processing, interesting mythology of historical Japan and sophisticated combat system.
+While it does not bring any major changes compared to the first episode and it slightly improves small details, but it is still a first-class action RPG with refined gameplay, hilarious audiovisual processing, interesting mythology of historical Japan, and a sophisticated combat system.

 A mix of Dark Souls difficulty and a Diablo-like loot works great, making Nioh 2 as appealing as freshly prepared sushi – fresh to look, slightly exotic in taste, and spiced with a really big dose of wasabi.